devEduardoLemos/mensageria/README.md

 ## **Support**
 If you encounter any issues, feel free to open an issue on the repository or contact us at [suporte@gruposkip.com](mailto:suporte@gruposkip.com).

----

-Let me know if you'd like additional customization for this `README.md`.